2shea/perl_out_loud/slides/background.md

 While taking four aleve a day, using a very specialized keyboard, adding a left-hand mouse, maintaining a stretching schedule, i could type ~3 hours a day with no more than ~30-45 straight minutes of typing, but broken up with long breaks in between.

-* Started looking at voice dictation
+* Started looking at voice solutions
 ---